ozMod/ozMod/README.md

 ### Hello!
 This is my GitHub, I'm ozMod.
-Welcome to my Github profile.
-I'm Russian Android Modder.
-I modding Android Games internally.
-I am modding Multiplayer and Offline Games.
+Welcome to my Github profile!
+I'm Russian Android Modder and I modding Android Games internally.
+It is Multiplayer and Offline Games.

 ## Contact
 <br/>